Blog: Agronomy & Extension

 By Andrew Hector, Agronomy Extension Specialist – Cereal Crops, Manitoba Crop Alliance

-This question comes up regularly, which makes sense.
-Early season outbreaks of fungal leaf spot diseases such as tan spot do occur in Manitoba, such as in 2024.
-But to really answer this question, we need to dig into some western Canadian research.
+This question comes up regularly which makes sense.
+Early season outbreaks of fungal leaf spot diseases like Tan Spot do occur in Manitoba, such as in 2024.
+To answer this question, we need to dig into the research.

 There have been a few studies done in Western Canada over the last 15 years investigating this very practice in both wheat and barley.